frunox/acodersquest-dev/src/posts/09_CB-building-the-blog-md2.md

 };
 ```

-Again, the package _parse-md_ is used to grab the lines at the top of the file between lines of `---` and puts them into a metadata object.
+Again, the `parse-md_` package is used to read the lines at the top of the file between lines of `---` and puts them into a metadata object.
 I changed the metadata format to be:

 ```js
 ---